Ant0wan/Docker-1/README.md

 Introduction to the Docker main options: containers, swarms and services.

-`00` create a virtual machine (host) with docker-machine using the virtualbox driver and name it "Char".
+- `00` create a virtual machine (host) with docker-machine using the virtualbox driver and name it "Char".

-`01` get the IP address of the "Char" virtual machine (host).
+- `01` get the IP address of the "Char" virtual machine (host).

-`02` set the Docker environment variables related to the "Char" docker-machine deamon (host).
+- `02` set the Docker environment variables related to the "Char" docker-machine deamon (host).

-`03` pull hello-world container image from offical repository.
+- `03` pull hello-world container image from offical repository.

-`04` try out docker running a hello-world container.
+- `04` try out docker running a hello-world container.

-`05` run an nginx container in background, named "overlord", restarting on its own, with port 80 attached to the port 5000 the "Char" host.
+- `05` run an nginx container in background, named "overlord", restarting on its own, with port 80 attached to the port 5000 the "Char" host.

-`06` get the internal IP address of the overlord container.
+- `06` get the internal IP address of the overlord container.

-`07` launch sh in an Apline container.
+- `07` launch sh in an Apline container.

-`08` setup a debian container with build-essentials.
+- `08` setup a debian container with build-essentials.

-`09` create a volume named "hatchery".
+- `09` create a volume named "hatchery".

-`10` list volumes.
+- `10` list volumes.

-`11` run a mysql container in background named "spawning-pool", restarting on its own in case of error, with mysql root password "Kerrigan" and stored in the hatchery volume in a database named zerglings.
+- `11` run a mysql container in background named "spawning-pool", restarting on its own in case of error, with mysql root password "Kerrigan" and stored in the hatchery volume in a database named zerglings.

-`12` display environment variables the "spawning-pool".
+- `12` display environment variables the "spawning-pool".

-`13` run a wordpress container in background, named "lair", with port 80 bound to host port 8080, using the "spawning-pool" container database.
+- `13` run a wordpress container in background, named "lair", with port 80 bound to host port 8080, using the "spawning-pool" container database.

 ### 01_dockerfiles

 Introduction to Dockerfile building containers for applications.

-`ex00` vim container
+- `ex00` a vim container dockerfile.

-`ex01` teamspeak server container
+- `ex01` a teamspeak server container dockerfile.

-`ex02` ruby on rail app container
+- `ex02` a ruby on rail app container with a script to build ruby on rails app.

-`ex03` gitlab-ce container
+- `ex03` a gitlab-ce container dockerfile.

 ### 02_bonus

-`install_docker_Debian.sh` script installing Docker on Debian10.
+- `install_docker_Debian.sh` script installing Docker on Debian10.

-`install_docker-machine_MacOS.sh` script installing Docker-machine on MacOS.
+- `install_docker-machine_MacOS.sh` script installing Docker-machine on MacOS.

-`darlinghq` darlinghq dockerfile for compiling and executing macos binaries.
+- `darlinghq` darlinghq dockerfile for compiling and executing macos binaries.

-`python` python3 dockerfile for running python programs.
+- `python` python3 dockerfile for running python programs.

-`gcc` gcc dockerfile for compiling C programs.
+- `gcc` gcc dockerfile for compiling C programs.

-`lynx` lynx terminal web browser in a container.
+- `lynx` lynx terminal web browser in a container.

 ---